UBC-MDS/DSCI-532_gr202_dashboard/reflection.md

 ### Github Issues
 - Team Issue
   - Whenever a team member spotted a bug or issue related to the app, they created a GitHub issue.
-A succinct and descriptive message regarding the problem is written.
-In which, other team members can attempt to fix the problem.
-After the problem is fixed, the specific commit was referenced to that issue.
+A succinct and descriptive message regarding the problem was written.
+In which, other team members attempted to fix the problem.
+After the problem was fixed, the specific commit was referenced to that issue.
-- TA Issue
+- TA Issues
-  - Fixed references of 'density' to 'count' and 'rates' to 'count' in proposal to reflect updated project scope.
+  - Fixed references of 'density' to 'count' and 'rates' to 'count' in proposal and REAMDE to reflect updated project scope.
-  - Updated Team Contract in personal repo, to division or work and hand-in deadlines.
+  - Updated Team Contract in personal repos, to be more specific about division or work and deadlines.